 Blog posts, comments, and forum discussions can reveal things about your audience and what’s happening within your market.
 Think about issues your target audience is facing, trending topics, and so on.
 Keeping up to date with a large number of informational sources is made easy by using a service like Feedly.

 - Sign up for Feedly

 - Install the Feedly Chrome Extension

-- Surf all the forums, blogs, and sites that are relevant for your market.
+- Surf all the forums, blogs, and sites that are relevant to your market.

 - Subscribe to their RSS (if they have one)

-- Check your updates periodically in order to find out what content is being created
+- Check your updates periodically to find out what content is being created

 Understanding your audience